- The Ministry

-The Organization of the Black Sea Economic Cooperation (BSEC) – of which Greece was a founding member – also plays a very important role in regional cooperation throughout the wider region.
+The Organization of the Black Sea Economic Cooperation (BSEC) – of which Greece was a founding member – also plays a very important role in interregional cooperation throughout the wider region

-Within the framework of the BSEC, Greece develops important initiatives and supports the development of important regional projects – including the Black Sea Ring Highway and the extension of Motorways of the Sea – aimed at sustainable development in the region.
+Within the BSEC framework, Greece is developing important initiatives and supports the development of important regional projects – including the Black Sea Ring Highway and the extension of Motorways of the Sea – aimed at sustainable development in the region.